raimohanska/harmaja/README.md

 So if you provide `renderItem` instead of `renderObservable` or `renderAtom`, you can use a view that renders a plain TodoItem.
 This means that the item view cannot react to changes in the item data and simply renders the static data it is given.
-In this case, you'll need to supply a "content equality" kind of `equals` method so that the ListView knows to replace the ItemView when the data inside the item is changed.
-As seen above, you can also omit the `equals` altogether to use the default `===` equality.

-In fact, I should rename equals to make a clear distinction between "id equality" and "content equality".
-Suggestions?

 ## Component lifecycle